wangshaosheng/RADI-PR/README.md

 ### Modifying the Tokenizer

-For custom token representations (such as for command sequences), you will need to add special tokens to the tokenizer's vocabulary.
+For command sequence representation, you will need to add special tokens to the tokenizer's vocabulary:

 ```python
 # Add custom tokens to the tokenizer
 tokenizer.add_tokens(['</[DEL]/>', '</[INS]/>', '</[LOC]/>'])
 ```

-Make sure that your model is resized to accommodate the new tokens:
+Ensure that your model is resized to accommodate these new tokens:

 ```python
 model.resize_token_embeddings(len(tokenizer))